 The Retail License is a one-time registration, provided the business’s ownership and location don’t change.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out a South Carolina Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number.
+In many cases, they require the reseller to fill out a South Carolina Resale Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.

 Regional service centers are also available to talk in person